 The "soft limit" works as follows.
 Let us assume the weekly maximum is set to 65 on a board.
 If one of the users has 60 points, and then makes a new post which is normally 10 points, they will earn the full 10 points and have 70 additional points at the end of the week (i.e., higher than the weekly max of 65).
 This conscious design choice is used for a number of reasons:

-2. The points and gamification elements of the platform are meant to be motivators for students who might not otherwise participate.
+1. The points and gamification elements of the platform are meant to be motivators for students who might not otherwise participate.
 From a motivational perspective, it makes little sense to withhold points from learners for completing actions that you are trying to promote and that have value for students.
-That is especially true when you think about the effect of participation at the class level; if the goal is to promote discussion that requires regular engagement and turn-taking, each additional Pin or Comment builds a better discussion for the next learner who uses Yellowdig.
-The weekly point maximum was not really intended to cap participation in Yellowdig, it is meant as a fail-safe to ensure engagement over time.
+That is especially true when you think about the effect of participation at the class level; if the goal is to promote discussion that requires regular engagement and turn-taking, each additional Pin or Comment builds a better discussion for the next learner who signs in to Yellowdig.
+The weekly point maximum was not intended to cap participation in Yellowdig, it is meant as a fail-safe to ensure more students are engaging over time.
 It mostly prevents a student from signing-in on the last day of the class, posting a lot without really contributing to a discussion, and having them still end up with the same participation grade as someone who actually participated in the community.

-3. It is rarely the motivated students who earn at or above the maximum each week who will then choose not to participate in the last weeks of the class, even if they already have their 100% participation.
-Though it is technically possible that students could "game the system" and purposely earn above the maximum to be able to stop participating before the very end of a course, students who consistently earn the maximum participation scores almost never do.
-That is because they are typically participating in the community and discussions; over the course of a semester these students usually truly recognize and appreciate the value that the platform provides them and are motivated to participate regardless of the points.
+3. It is rarely the motivated students, who earn at or above the maximum each week, that will then choose not to participate in the last weeks of the class even if they already have their 100% participation for the course.
+Though it is technically possible that students could "game the system" and purposely earn above the maximum to be able to stop participating at the end of a course, the students who consistently earn the maximum participation points rarely do.
+That is because they typically come to truly recognize and appreciate the value that the platform provides them and are motivated to participate regardless of the points.
 Also, even if a student does stop participating, the student will have done the same amount of work over the course of the semester as any other student who got a 100% participation grade; students do not get "extra credit" toward their point total by getting over the point maximum each week.